skip to content

 INTRODUCTION TO GREEK LITERATURE

 This course of lectures is designed to serve as a general introduction to the study of Greek literature.
-The lectures will focus on the cultural and social contexts in which literature was produced and on the varieties of critical approaches which Greek literature invites.
-They will offer a chronological overview of key moments and figures in the history of ancient Greek literature, from the early Archaic period to Late Antiquity.
+The Michaelmas lectures will focus on the cultural and social contexts in which literature was produced and on the varieties of critical approaches which Greek literature invites.
+The Lent lectures will offer a chronological overview of key moments and figures in the history of ancient Greek literature, from the early Archaic period to Late Antiquity.
 No preliminary reading is necessary, but a first orientation to the whole subject may be found in O. Taplin (ed.), Literature in the Greek & Roman Worlds (Oxford, 2000) or T. Whitmarsh, Ancient Greek Literature (Cambridge, 2004).
-A more extensive guide can be found in F. Montanari, History of Ancient Greek Literature, 2 vol. (Berlin 2022),which is available online through IDiscover.
+A more extensive guide can be found in F. Montanari, History of Ancient Greek Literature, 2 vol. (Berlin 2022), which is available online through IDiscover.

 HOMER AND HIS ANCIENT RECEPTIONS